tldr-pages/tldr/pages/common/xprop.md

 `xprop -font "{{font_name}}" POINT_SIZE`

-- Display all the properties of the window with the id 0x200007:
+- Display all the properties of the window with the ID 0x200007:

 `xprop -id {{0x200007}}`